daquioag/team-SAL/docs/customization.md

    It will bring you to a drop-down menu, giving you the option to *Log in via GitHib...* or *Log in with token...* to GitHub by authorizing your GitHub account or by generating a token.

 <code>⚠️ ATTENTION:  </code>  For this instruction set we are going to add out GitHub account using the *Log in via GitHib...* option.
-To add your GitHub accout using a token, click [here](https://github.com/daquioag/team-SAL/edit/gh-pages/docs/customization.md#learn-more-about-commit-messages)
+To add your GitHub accout using a token, click [here](https://github.com/daquioag/team-SAL/edit/gh-pages/docs/customization.md#learn-more-about-commit-messages).

 5. Click on **Log in via GitHub...**

    >![addAccount](../assets/images/VSC-images/VSC_7.png)

+   <code>⚠️ ATTENTION: </code> For this instruction set, we have made our project to be private. **See top left corner of the *Share Project On GitHub* window.**

+   <code>⚠️ WARNING: </code> In the  *Share Project On GitHub* window, you should see the option to make your project 'private'.
+Not checking this check box will make your project 'public'.
+Making a GitHub project repository 'public' allows for anyone have access to it.
+Anyone would be copy and use the files in the project repository.

-   You will be redirected to the following JetBrains web browser.
+   Aftering clicking on **Log in via GitHub...**, you will be redirected to the following JetBrains web browser.

    >![addAccount](../assets/images/VSC-images/VSC_15.png)

-6. Log in using your Github Account
+6. Log in using your Github Account.

    Click **Authorize in GitHub** and it will ask you to log into GitHub.
    Add in your GitHub log-in information and click on **Sign in**.

    >![addAccount](../assets/images/VSC-images/VSC_8.png)

-   After logging in, and seeing the "You have been successfully authorized in GitHub" message, you can close the web browser.
+   After logging in, and seeing the *You have been successfully authorized in GitHub* message, you can close the web browser.
+<code>symbol Warning </code>: If you cannot successfully add your GitHib account by logging in, learn how to add your GitHib account with a [token].

    >![addAccount](../assets/images/VSC-images/VSC_16.png)